ma-compbio/Phylo-HMRF/README.md

 # Phylo-HMRF

-Phylogenetic Hidden Markov Random Field model to perform comparison of chromatin interactions across multiple species
+Phylogenetic Hidden Markov Random Field model

 The command to use Phylp-HMRF for evolutionary state estimation is as follows.